alanforde/MSciProject/README.md

 InitalPOCsystem is just a classifier-based recommender system developed in first semester for the project proposal, to demonstrate the dataset was usable among other things.

 Aside: Obviously these were written in Python notebooks, as such, each repository contains a .ipynb version of each file such that the documents can be reopened in a notebook and retain their cell structure.
-The .py files exist only so the code can be browsed on GH -- they will not run as regular Python programmes because they are not structured as so.
+The .py files exist only so the code can be viewed more easily on github -- they will not run as regular Python programmes because they are not structured as so.